JosephSNewman/JosephSNewman/README.md

     •	Software Engineering and Game Development

-    •	…And Human Computer Interaction (HCI) like AR/VR
+    •	Human Computer Interaction (HCI)

+    •	Augmented Reality (AR) and Virtual Reality (VR) and other meta-verse topics and technologies

 🌱 I’m currently learning ...